LP 40-365

 LP 40-365 is a low-mass white dwarf star in the constellation Ursa Minor.
 It travels at high speed through the Milky Way and has a very unusual elemental composition, lacking hydrogen, helium or carbon.
 It may have been produced in a subluminous Type Iax supernova that failed to destroy its host star totally.
 The "LP" name is derived from the Luyten-Palomar proper motion catalogue in which it appeared in the 1960s.
 Another catalog name for this star is "GD 492".
 The star was cataloged as a Giclas object with the designation "GD 492" being assigned by Henry Giclas in 1970.

+The abundance analysis of LP 40-365 did show that the atmosphere is dominated by oxygen and neon, with substantial traces of intermediate-mass elements such as aluminium and silicon.
+The white dwarf core on the other hand is likely composed of a mix of carbon, oxygen and neon.
+Additional observations did suggest the atmosphere is dominated by helium.
+This is in contrast to the previous analysis.
+Later helium was excluded with high quality spectra for other similar stars and therefore a oxygen-neon dominated atmosphere is favoured for LP 40-365.
+Neon has the highest mass fraction of below 60%, oxygen has a mass fraction of around 30%, followed by around 8% of magnesium.
+(Note: These values are measured from figure 13 and are therefore less accurate.
+General values for LP 40-365-like stars are given in section 5.1.2: Ne (59–65%), O (29–31%), Mg (3–9%).)
+11 other elements are detected in the atmosphere, but they make up 1–2% of the mass.
+The atmospheric composition is a strong indicator of partial carbon-, oxygen- and silicon-burning, likely connected to a thermonuclear explosion that did not entirely disrupt the progenitor.
+The origin could be either a peculiar Type Iax or electron-capture supernova.
+In the future LP 40-365 and similar objects are predicted to evolve into oxygen-rich white dwarfs.